 Princeton University Science Olympiad is a non-profit student organization dedicated to inspiring creative problem solving, STEM literacy, and love for learning through its annual high school invitational tournament.
 We provide an innovative, challenging, yet representative Science Olympiad experience that gives teams of all backgrounds the best possible preparation for Regionals, States, and the National Tournament.

-On Saturday February 10th, 2018, we will be hosting the second annual Princeton University Science Olympiad Invitational Tournament for Division C (high school).
-The tournament is led and organized entirely by students at Princeton who have supervised events for invitational tournaments across the country, and medaled at the highest levels of competition.
-Our team knows how to run a fun yet appropriately challenging Science Olympiad tournament.
+On Saturday, February 8th, 2020, we will be hosting the third annual Princeton University Science Olympiad Invitational Tournament for Division C (High School).
+The tournament is led and organized entirely by students at Princeton who have supervised events for invitational tournaments across the country and medaled at the highest levels of competition.
+Our team knows how to run a fun, yet appropriately challenging Science Olympiad tournament.

 Key features of the tournament: